parkolay/Dial-A-Dongle_Coarse_Adjust/Readme.md

 a 3.3V LDO was not attempted but might have helped.
 I am really starting to think this should be using a rotary encoder...
 Rotary encoder is better, the signal does not wonder but response is much slower.
-Spinning encoder shaft to fast will cause erroneous results.
+Spinning encoder shaft too fast will cause erroneous results.
 Coarse adjust using analog input was added, faster method of selection without jitter being an issue.
+Encoder shaft has momentary button, using this to select coarse and fine mode.
+Returning from coarse mode sets new encoder position to previous analog position (returning from fine mode will NOT adjust analog position).
 Device is not so simple any more.

  *  // Pinout